MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-azure-storage-json.md

 ### Verify data is flowing to the storage account

-You can check this with a tool that allows browsing Azure storage (e.g. Visual Studio) or by using PowerShell.
+You can check if data is flowing to the storage account with a tool that allows browsing Azure storage (for example Visual Studio) or by using PowerShell.

 To find the Storage Account the resource is configured to log to use the following PowerShell: